MLH-Fellowship/prep-project-22.P3.1/README.md

 You'll be using React initially to build this.
 If you're new to React, check out the [website](https://reactjs.org) for some information on getting started!

 ## Setting Up The Project Locally
+- Install [Node.JS and NPM](https://nodejs.org/en/download/package-manager/) if you haven't already.
 - Clone this repository.
 - Install the yarn package manager with `npm install --global yarn`
 - Install dependencies with `yarn install`
+- Add your API keys to the `.env` file.
+You can generate your API key from [here](https://home.openweathermap.org/api_keys).
 - Run the app with `yarn start`.